 High Gravity Brewing

 Increased wort gravity causes increased stress on yeast due to increased osmotic pressure and increased alcohol levels.
 It is necessary to increase your pitch rates when increasing the wort gravity.
-A general rule of thumb is to pitch one million cells per milliliter per degree Plato.
-Thus, 20 degree Plato (1.080 O.G.) wort would require 20 million cells per milliliter.
+A general rule of thumb is to pitch one million cells per milliliter per degree plato.
+So a 20 °Plato (1.080 SG) wort would require 20 million cells per milliliter.

 Essential nutrient levels are typically reduced during high gravity brewing.
 This is a function of either increased binding of nitrogen during boiling or dilution of essential nutrients by adjunct addition.
 Additions of Wyeast Nutrient will restore essential nutrient levels to provide healthy fermentation.

 As wort gravity increases, solubility of oxygen decreases.
 It is very important to compensate for the decrease in solubility by oxygenating more aggressively.
 When brewing high gravity beers, it is best to oxygenate with pure oxygen through a scintered stone.